 The case for GHK-Cu is strongest where the evidence is strongest: topical cosmetic applications for skin texture, fine lines, and age-related collagen loss.
 That evidence base is legitimate.

 The growth in search volume reflects hype more than clinical evidence.
-GHK-Cu is interesting pharmacology — it's not the first peptide where interesting pharmacology translated slowly to real-world outcomes.
+Whether the search query is GHK-Cu, GHK Cu peptide, or GHK copper peptide, the underlying molecule is the same and the evidence base is the same.
+GHK-Cu is interesting pharmacology, it's not the first peptide where interesting pharmacology translated slowly to real-world outcomes.

 Practical framework#